 Why Do Surgeons Perform Unnecessary Surgeries?

 There are many reasons why a surgeon may recommend an unnecessary surgery.
 The surgeon may have been trained to perform the procedure under the circumstances and do not know any better.
 The surgeon may also receive some sort of incentive to perform certain types of surgical procedures.

 For example, some surgeons have speaking or consulting agreements with medical device manufacturers.
 These arrangements can pose a conflict of interest when the surgeon recommends procedures for patients.
 The surgeon may recommend the device that would help him or her receive an incentive, even if it is not in the best interest of the patient.

 In other cases, surgeons may face professional incentives when performing surgeries.
 A hospital administrator may put pressure on surgeons to perform more surgeries, generating revenue.
 Some hospitals may purchase expensive or advanced surgical equipment and pressure surgeons to use these devices so that they can justify their use.

 Although these events do not occur at all medical facilities, a surgeon can still perform an unnecessary surgery and cause harm to a patient.
 If you have experienced an unnecessary surgery, you can develop painful complications, deal with unpleasant side effects, or experience a new or worsening condition.

 In these situations, you may be eligible for compensation through a medical malpractice lawsuit against the at-fault surgeon.
 By filing your claim, you can recover damages for additional medical expenses, lost wages, pain and suffering, and other losses.

-To prove your right to compensation, however, you will need to show that the surgeon breached his or her duty of care and caused harm to you as a result.
+To prove your right to compensation following an unnecessary surgery, however, you will need to show that the surgeon breached his or her duty of care and caused harm to you as a result.
 You will need to gather enough evidence to prove the following four facts.